Ten early-career researchers have been selected from a pool of 64 applicants after a rigorous review by our staff and Selection Committee.

 The 10 finalists will be interviewed in February 2015 and four to six Scholars will be announced in March.
 Selected Scholars will each receive $350,000 over five years and participate in annual meetings.
 The Scholars Program began in 1982 and has a rich history of supporting the development of early-career researchers in the social, behavioral, and health sciences.

-The 2015 William T. Grant Scholars finalists are
+The 2015 William T. Grant Scholars Finalists

 - Leah Doane, Department of Psychology, Arizona State University